Jeff Nelson (pitcher)

-Jeffrey Allan Nelson (born November 17, 1966) is an American former baseball relief pitcher and current broadcaster who played 15 years in Major League Baseball (MLB).
+Jeffrey Allan Nelson (born November 17, 1966) is an American sports broadcaster and former baseball relief pitcher who played 15 years in Major League Baseball (MLB).
 He batted and threw right-handed.
-Nelson retired on January 12, 2007, the same day he signed a minor league contract with the New York Yankees.
+Nelson had two stints with the New York Yankees, the team with whom he won four World Series championships.
+Nelson retired from playing in 2007 after signing a minor league contract with the Yankees.